hcsama/MCAdmin/README.md

 ### Simple setup

-Simply run the latest version of `hcsama/mcadmin`.
+Just run the latest version of `hcsama/mcadmin`.
 You can simply use docker.

     docker run -d -p 8080:80 hcsama/mcadmin